 Seung-Hui Cho (1984-2007)

 South Korean mass shooter who killed 32 students (before killing himself) in the "Virginia Tech Shooting."
 He apparently had become an atheist, having dropped out of his church, and, according to his roommate, had "railed against his parents' strong Christian faith."

 James Holmes (1987-) a.k.a.
 "The Dark Knight Killer"

 American mass murderer who was convicted on 24 counts of murder and 140 counts of attempted murder, having shot up a movie theater in Aurora, Colorado, which was playing the film "The Dark Knight Rises" while he was dressed as the Joker.
-He had labelled himself an agnostic on an online dating service website (which, according to many atheists, would qualify him as an atheist).
+He had labelled himself an agnostic on an online dating service website (which, according to many atheists, makes him as an atheist).

 Jeffrey James Weise (1988-2005) a.k.a.
 Jeff Weise

 Ojibwe student who killed 9 and injured 7 people at Red Lake Senior High School, after which he then shot himself.
 His behavior during the shooting spree indicated militant atheism as a motive.
 He shot a female teacher in response to her saying, "God be with us," and then turned and asked a student, "Do you believe in God?" to which the student answered, "No," and consequently spared the student and proceeded to find other targets.

 Jared Lee Loughner (1988-)

 Atheist mass shooter in the 2011 Tucson shooting, killing 6 people (including a U.S. District Court Judge) and injuring 13 others (including a U.S. Representative).
 He was an outspoken critic of US currency having the phrase "In God We Trust," repeatedly mocked all religion (especially Christianity), and said Karl Marx's "The Communist Manifesto" was among his favorite books.

 Pekka-Eric Auvinen (1989-2007)